ShaneRobertLaskowski/EscoGelatoFlavorScraper/README.md

 Author: Shane Laskowski
-Keywords: C#, 6.0.NET, Selenium Webdriver, Twilio API
+Tech: C#, 6.0.NET, Selenium Webdriver, Twilio API, MySQL RDMS
-Summary: This is a webscraper that takes data from a local business's twitter feed.
-The Twiiter feed is expected to have postings of their daily flavors.
-The problem is that their faithful customer, me, doesn't feel like checking their twitter feed everyday for my favorite flavors.
-This app will text my phone when any of my favorite flavors are available.
+Summary: This application webscrapes a local business's website for their Twitter feed which contains their instock flavors for the week.
+This data is then compared to a database of customers and a collection of those customers' favorite flavors.
+Each customer that has a favorite flavor instock will then recieve a text message informing them that their favorite flavors are instock.
+This solves an issue with customers not feeling inclined to check the company's Twitter feed often.